Sooty mangabey: Sexual and reproductive behavior

 Female sooty mangabeys have sexual swellings that are maximally tumescent near ovulation and typically have a gestation length of ~160–170 days; while typically, higher ranking males would be able to identify estrous females and monopolize mating opportunities, it is suggested that dominant males cannot entirely control access to estrous females, perhaps because swellings allow females to precipitate paternity confusion through polygynandry.
 However, despite these potential counterstrategies against infanticide through paternity confusion, cases of infanticide have been recorded, usually shortly after a change in alpha males or with the introduction of new, immigrant males.

 In captivity, recently deposed alpha males have been observed carrying their infants (likely for protection) in the presence of newly ascended alpha males, typically following aggression by the new alpha male towards the infant.
 In habituated sooty mangabeys, immigrant males new to the group have been found to attack infants, who would be defend by their mothers.
 In this context, resident adult males who had mated with the mother (and potentially fathered the infant) were found to defend the mother and infant from the attacking immigrant male.

 Females have thus developed behavioral counter-strategies to protect against attacks and infanticide.
 Females were found to mate with resident males during previous mating seasons and remain in close proximity to these resident males after birth.
 In addition, females have been found to respond differently to the vocalizations of members of their own group (as opposed to non-group members), suggesting an ability to recognize infanticide threats from strangers.

+Activity by day

+Sooty mangabeys are diurnal animals that are mostly active during the day.
+Their morning starts with a rise an energy where the sooty mangabey will make its displays, travel, and sexually present itself.
+However, at this time, they have minimal social contact.
+The late morning and early afternoon will often restrict the movement of the sooty mangabey and promote more social interactions between them.
+During this time, grooming or play are prevalent.
+By the late afternoon, the sooty mangabey will engage in play or feeding behavior.

 Disease

 Sooty mangabeys are naturally infected with a strain of Simian Immunodeficiency Virus (SIV), known as SIVsmm.
 Due to extensive human-mangabey contact in sub-Saharan Africa, SIVsmm has jumped from this species into humans on many occasions, resulting in HIV-2 virus.
 Because sooty mangabeys, as natural hosts of SIV, do not get sick from SIV, much research has been performed on the species for potential genetic resistance or immunological mechanisms.
 The HIV-1 strain by contrast came from the common chimpanzee strain of SIV.

 Sooty mangabeys can also contract leprosy, caused by the bacterium Mycobacterium leprae.
-It is one of several species in which naturally acquired leprosy has been reported, the others being humans, the nine-banded armadillo, the common chimpanzee, and the crab-eating macaque; murine leprosy has also been reported in rats and mice, caused by Mycobacerium lepraemurium.
+It is one of several species in which naturally acquired leprosy has been reported, the others being humans, the nine-banded armadillo, the common chimpanzee, and the crab-eating macaque; murine leprosy has also been reported in rats and mice, caused by Mycobacterium lepraemurium.